-- The Krabappel – or – What Is “AP Literature and Composition” – A Socratic Dialogue in Two Parts - Part 1 – What is Literature?
-Edna Krabappel: Okay class, please turn to page 357 of Tedious Times, where we left off yesterday, analyzing Dryprose’s prophetic critique of education under industrial society.
-As I was explaining before, for those who were listening, we noticed the savage irony of a teacher who could not even conceive … Continue reading The Krabappel – or – What Is “AP Literature and Composition” – A Socratic Dialogue in Two Parts
+- The Krabappel – or – What Is “AP Literature and Composition” – A Socratic Dialogue in Two Parts - [This post is part of a broader project I’m calling “Pop Culture Pedagogy” where I write about ways pop culture finds its way into my classroom] Part 1 – What is Literature?
+Edna Krabappel: Okay class, please turn to page 357 of Tedious Times, where we left off yesterday, analyzing Dryprose’s prophetic critique of education … Continue reading The Krabappel – or – What Is “AP Literature and Composition” – A Socratic Dialogue in Two Parts

-- Dungeons and Dragons in AP Lit Part 4 – Assessment - This was tricky for me because they were being asked both to create the texts they would eventually analyze, and then in later analyze them.
-Here’s what I did: As I’ve posted about previously, the students each participated in 5 85-minute block days where they did 3 things: Let me say more about 3, because … Continue reading Dungeons and Dragons in AP Lit Part 4 – Assessment
+- Dungeons and Dragons in AP Lit Part 4 – Assessment - [This post is part of a broader project I’m calling “Pop Culture Pedagogy” where I write about ways pop culture finds its way into my classroom] This was tricky for me because they were being asked both to create the texts they would eventually analyze, and then in later analyze them.
+Here’s what I did: … Continue reading Dungeons and Dragons in AP Lit Part 4 – Assessment

-- Dungeons and Dragons in AP Lit – Part 3 – Day to Day Lessons - The Adventure – ~3 weeks of class time (5 85-minute blocks) This post and the next will be more nuts and bolts – I’ve previously written about the why, now I’ll share about the how.
-This one will be about the bulk of the unit, where kids plays D&D and read Beowulf (some of them … Continue reading Dungeons and Dragons in AP Lit – Part 3 – Day to Day Lessons
+- Dungeons and Dragons in AP Lit – Part 3 – Day to Day Lessons - [This post is part of a broader project I’m calling “Pop Culture Pedagogy” where I write about ways pop culture finds its way into my classroom] The Adventure – ~3 weeks of class time (5 85-minute blocks) This post and the next will be more nuts and bolts – I’ve previously written about the why, … Continue reading Dungeons and Dragons in AP Lit – Part 3 – Day to Day Lessons

-- Dungeons and Dragons in AP Lit – Part 2 – How I Set Up the Unit - How I Tried to Make This Work in the Classroom [I will write more later about how the individual class days went as things got moving, and also how I tied this more directly into AP Lit in terms of assessments.]
-Dungeons and Dragons is notorious for its baroque rules structure.
-If the first thing … Continue reading Dungeons and Dragons in AP Lit – Part 2 – How I Set Up the Unit
+- Dungeons and Dragons in AP Lit – Part 2 – How I Set Up the Unit - [This post is part of a broader project I’m calling “Pop Culture Pedagogy” where I write about ways pop culture finds its way into my classroom] How I Tried to Make This Work in the Classroom [I will write more later about how the individual class days went as things got moving, and also how … Continue reading Dungeons and Dragons in AP Lit – Part 2 – How I Set Up the Unit

-- Dungeons and Dragons in AP Lit – Addendum to Part 1 – White Supremacy – What Counts as “Literature” - “What do D&D, the Odyssey and Hip-Hop Have in Common?”
-This question may feel strange because your vision of D&D may conjure up some very specific images of a very specific type of white male.
-Wanting to press at this a little, when I first posed this question to my class, I then I asked … Continue reading Dungeons and Dragons in AP Lit – Addendum to Part 1 – White Supremacy – What Counts as “Literature”
+- Dungeons and Dragons in AP Lit – Addendum to Part 1 – White Supremacy – What Counts as “Literature” - [This post is part of a broader project I’m calling “Pop Culture Pedagogy” where I write about ways pop culture finds its way into my classroom] “What do D&D, the Odyssey and Hip-Hop Have in Common?”
+This question may feel strange because your vision of D&D may conjure up some very specific images of a … Continue reading Dungeons and Dragons in AP Lit – Addendum to Part 1 – White Supremacy – What Counts as “Literature”

-- Dungeons and Dragons in my AP Lit Classroom – Part 1 – Why Did I Want to Try This? - [I will write more later about what happened in the classroom, what lessons I learned for next time, what I ended up doing to grade them, and how I think this will help them with the rest of the AP Lit curriculum and test) Part 1 – Where Did I Get this Idea? – Or … Continue reading Dungeons and Dragons in my AP Lit Classroom – Part 1 – Why Did I Want to Try This?
+- Dungeons and Dragons in my AP Lit Classroom – Part 1 – Why Did I Want to Try This? - [This post is part of a broader project I’m calling “Pop Culture Pedagogy” where I write about ways pop culture finds its way into my classroom] Part 1 – Where Did I Get this Idea? – Or – What do D&D, the Odyssey and Hip-Hop Have in Common?
+Ever since I first read The Singer … Continue reading Dungeons and Dragons in my AP Lit Classroom – Part 1 – Why Did I Want to Try This?

 - Twice Inna Lifetime (Track 13) and Conclusions about Teaching - [This is the final part of a longer series – previous track – “Thieves in the Night”] Reaching the end of these posts I’m brought back to the beginning, the first time I listened to Mos Def and Talib Kweli are Black Star.
 I got to “Twice Inna Lifetime”, about 4.5 miles into the 5 mile early … Continue reading Twice Inna Lifetime (Track 13) and Conclusions about Teaching